eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 They will be displayed in interactive lists that the user could expand or collapse.
 These entities are clickable as well, in order to inspect them.

+This sidebar contains a mutable number of panels where one of the possible entity panels will be displayed.
+The different panels that could be shown are the :ref:`dds_panel_layout`, the :ref:`physical_panel_layout` and the :ref:`logical_panel_layout`.
+In this panels, the entities discovered are going to be displayed depending on their kind.
+In order to know which kind of entities the application has and how are they divided in categories, please refer to :ref:`entities`.

+To add a new panel with a new panel, use the ``+`` button in the upper bar of any panel.
+To delete any panel click in the ``x```button.
+Once one new panel is created could be changed to the desired kind by clicking in the name of the panel and choosing one of them.
+To increase or decrease this sidebar size, grab the border of it and move it to the desired size.
+In order to hide the whole left sidebar, click in the ``<`` button in the upper panel or click *Hide Left sidebar* in the *View* menu..

 For more information about what is an entity and how they are organized refer to :ref:`entities`.
 For more information about what means to select an entity refer to :ref:`selected_entity`.

+.. _dds_panel_layout:

 DDS Panel
 ---------